teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 The LR(1) state machine's initial state is always the first one.

 A state's actions end when the next state's actions begin, or at the end of the actions if this is the last state.
+If a state and all states after it have no actions, its `firstAction` field MUST be set to the number of all actions in the state machine plus one.
 The same applies to GOTO actions.

 For each state, its `actionTerminal` and `gotoNonterminal` fields MUST be unique and sorted in ascending order.